 Corpos’ mage hand threw sand in the eyes of one raptor and Phileas attempted to skewer the other with a fancy move of his rapier but only lightly wounded it.
 The savage bite and claw attack against him nearly put an end to his barely-started adventuring career, but for the help of Pocor’s healing powers.

-Below the two remaining raptors were finally free and Phileas, quite the crowd-pleaser, made a loud cracking noise with his whip that sent a magical wave, killing one raptor and wounding the other.
+Below the two remaining raptors were finally free and Phileas, quite the crowd-pleaser, made a loud cracking noise with his whip that sent a magical Thunderwave, killing one raptor and wounding the other.
 A flame bolt from Corpos finished the poor beast.

 (Shin’s player wasn’t too lucky with his dice throughout the combat.
 I think he hit once with an arrow?)

 Meanwhile, Lucky tried to gain money another way.
 Feigning intoxication, he attempted to pickpocket a richly attired Chultan but got his greedy hand stung and was poisoned.
 He felt ill for an hour or so for his troubles.
 The locals aren’t the easiest of targets it seems.

 A dinosaur race was announced for the evening.
 Two contenders: the ill-tempered allosaurus Bonecruncher was a 2:1 betting favorite against the young ankylosaurus Grung Stomper!

 Of course it occurred almost immediately to Phileas to mess with the race and try to win against the odds!
 Corpos and Lucky were both convinced by the bard’s greedy enthusiasm and put a sum on Grung Stomper.

 Phileas’ plan was to wait somewhere further on the circuit and play tricks on the allosaurus’ mind with a well placed Dissonant Whisper spell.
 And oh my!
 How it worked!
 The ill-tempered Bonecruncher failed spectacularly (rolled a 1! botches do count in my game) to resist the mind intrusion and went berzerk, losing precious time before his handler managed to steer him back on track.
 The race was still close but it was enough so Grung Stomper won!

 - With Pocor’s player agreement, I’ve decided that his character’s ancestors were from Chult.